SEARCH Flight800.org:

 Past and Present Efforts

 FIRO discovered unidentified radar targets near the crash that remain unaccounted for by federal investigators.
-FIRO’s radar-based critique of the official crash scenario caused the NTSB to publicly acknowledge a possible error in their crash sequence simulations.
+FIRO's radar-based critique of the official crash scenario caused the NTSB to publicly acknowledge a critical error in their crash sequence simulations.

 In July of 2002, FIRO filed a petition with the NTSB that cites erroneous findings in the NTSB’s final report, and includes evidence left unexplained by the NTSB.
 A formal response from the NTSB is expected shortly.

 In the course of its research, FIRO has filed Freedom of Information Act (FOIA) requests to obtain details of the official investigation not made public by federal investigators.
-FIRO is presently suing the FBI for forensic data and reports withheld from the public in apparent violation of FOIA law.

 FIRO Charter

-FIRO's goal is to compel the proper authorities to release currently secret or withheld data and evidence into the public domain so that the official crash scenario may be properly scrutinized.
 Although we have determined the most probable cause of the crash after a detailed review of the publicly available evidence, we remain open to all possible crash scenarios that may emerge from the review of any remaining classified or withheld documents.

 FIRO's Main Page - Email this URL to a friend